FIELD AUDIT · YEET/RISKY-CLICK

 Cash-out discipline and the EV-flat property

 Press-your-luck mechanics have the unusual EV property that every cash-out point has the same expected value (assuming the brand calibrates each step consistently).
-The math is laid out for the comparable Mines mechanic in the conditional-probability framework; the Yeet-specific framing:
+The math is laid out for the comparable Mines mechanic in the related piece; the Yeet-specific framing:

 Yeet Risky Click strategy framing